Summary of my Tiger 1200 Explorer Ownership - 3 years and 26,000 miles

 weigh their test bikes and they have measured the fully fueled weight of a BMW GS1100 at 258kg and the standard

-GS1200 at 247kg (heavier than BMW claim).
-So in comparison the Explorer is not too bad, but nevertheless it is a
+GS1200 at 247kg (much heavier than BMW claim).
+So in comparison the Explorer is not too bad, but nevertheless it is

 - Price - In the UK the price was £11,199, the Tiger is well specified and compares favourably with the new watercooled